Coprosma, mirror plant: planting, cultivation

 Associate

-Coprosma mirror plant cultivation and care,
+Coprosma mirror plant planting cultivation maintenance,

 Coprosma ‘First Burst’ (© Leonora Enking), Choisya ternata ‘White Dazzler’, Berberis thunbergii ‘Admiration cov’, and Chamaecyparis obtusa ‘Karamachiba’